 - SSAI helps in bypassing ad blockers allowing the video ads to display with their full potential.

-– It not only block ads but also helps in offering targeted and relevant ad content.
+- It not only blocks ads but also helps in offering targeted and relevant ad content.
 There is a session management tool in SSAI technology that creates a unique session of a particular user on a particular device.
 This way, publishers can utilize user data and ensure personalization for the user.

 - It improves the quality of video ad service.